dev8xofficial/TroopHunter/README.md

     Its hidden as a result of the dot(.) before the name.
     So to find it do `ls -a` in your current location as seen in the image.

+# To remove a folder along files

+    sudo rm -r foldername